Vegan & GF One Pot Lasagna Soup, loaded with veggies, topped with spinach and fresh tofu ricotta.

 AND…I only had to use 1 pot to make this!

-Here, I made sure to brown the patties in some olive oil before adding in the other ingredients.
+If using vegan sausage, make sure to brown the patties in some olive oil before adding in the other ingredients.
+This will add so much more flavor!
 Once it was browned, I broke it apart and little, added the onions and let them cook until tender, then threw in the garlic and mushrooms.

 Once that is nice and fragrant, add your vegetable broth, canned tomatoes (I used fire-roasted for more flavor) and spices.
-Don’t turn it on high just yet because you still have to blend the soup a bit so it’s not so chunky.
-I don’t use my immersion blender (shown above) all the time, but I really appreciate having it when it’s needed.
+Don’t turn it on high just yet because you still have to blend the one pot lasagna soup a bit so it’s not so chunky.
+Although I don’t use my immersion blender (shown above) all the time, I really appreciate having it when it’s needed.

 While the noodles are cooking, now is the time to make the Tofu ricotta.
-This by far, my favorite recipe for a Vegan ricotta as I’ve used it in numerous recipes.
+This by far, my favorite recipe for a Vegan ricotta as I’ve used it in numerous recipes, like my Vegan Lasagna & Vegan Lasagna Roll-ups.
 I love that it is easy to make, stores well and is free from nuts, which is hard to find.

-I made mine a little creamier by adding 1/2 cup of ricotta to the pot before serving but you can leave it out and allow each individual to add it at the end with their cheese, if you prefer.
+One Pot Lasagna Soup is made a little creamier by adding 1/2 cup of ricotta to the pot before serving but you can leave it out and allow each individual to add it at the end with their cheese, if you prefer.
 We ended up doubling up on the ricotta since everyone still added a dollop or two of this wondrous mix.

 Now it’s time to eat up and enjoy!